Emergency Financial Assistance

 - Have no unresolved Student Code of Conduct issues

-If you're requesting funding for a bill or other expenses, you must provide documentation of the expenses, such as a copy of the statement or bill.
-The Foundation does not make out checks directly to individuals.
-If your request is approved, they will write a check directly to the company to which the payment is owed.
+- The Friends of MCC Foundation does not make out checks directly to individuals.
+If your application is approved, they will write a check directly to the company to which the payment is owed (for example, ComEd).

 - Examples of expenses covered by the Student Success Fund